Last updated on August 21, 2023

 I also wonder if my grandfather felt remorse for pulling my mother out of school to care for the family after his wife’s untimely death.
 My aunts and uncles all finished their formal education.
 My mother did not.
-Could this deprivation been a factor in allowing her to leave?
+Could this deprivation have been a factor in allowing her to leave?
 One thing is clear.
 He knew that she wanted to marry my father and wrote to the pastor of my father’s church during the years my parents were corresponding.
 He wanted to know, as one religious man to another, if my father was a righteous man.
 It suggests to me that he was prepared to agree to his daughter marrying a Christian if vouched for by another man of faith.

 My paternal grandmother, Esther Rahn, raised in a family descended from generations of Protestant Christians, faced welcoming a Jewish daughter-in-law into the family.
-This likely never happened before in her lifetime, and she undoubtedly endured “chattering” from family members about the Jewish girl her son wanted to marry.
+This likely never happened before in her lifetime and she undoubtedly endured “chattering” from family members about the Jewish girl her son wanted to marry.
 Yet, when my mother arrived, she showed her extraordinary kindness.
 After my parents married and settled in the heart of Pennsylvania Deutsche country, my grandmother supported her – even defended her against the “chatter.”
 Why did she do this?
 Again, I see hints in her life story.

 When you do genealogical research, you can only get so far on records alone.
 Sooner or later, you have to reach out to people in the family.
-When I spoke with my first cousin about our family at length recently, she graciously recounted conversations she had with our mutual grandmother, conversations I suspect women in a family have each other but not with sons.
+When I spoke with my first cousin about our family at length, she graciously recounted conversations she had with our mutual grandmother, conversations I suspect women in a family have with each other but not with sons.
 My grandmother told her that the biggest personal regret of her life was not accepting my grandfather’s marriage proposal sooner against the wishes of her parents.
 Rejected, my grandfather left for travels in the Pacific, a fact that I verified in a passenger manifest of the S.S.
 Lurline.
 “Remember those stereoscope cards of Pacific natives that were in her house?” she asked me.
 “Well, that’s where they came from.”
 I remembered the curious cards in my grandmother’s home, and their presence suddenly became clear.

 Apparently when he returned from the islands, he asked again.
 This time she accepted and they married in 1918.
 I have wonderful photos of them as a young couple and several of her with my father as an infant.
-She radiates happiness in these photos, expressions I don’t remember seeing years later.
+She radiates happiness in these photos, expressions I don’t remember seeing when I knew her years later.
 They had two children, my father and my uncle.
 Then, tragically, my grandfather contracted Tuberculous only four years into their marriage and died in 1922.
 Had she married him sooner, they would have had more years together.
 It’s even conceivable that the course of their lives might have prevented him from getting the dread disease.
 Anyone who has lost a beloved spouse would surely ask this question.

 Once I discovered this, I realized that the framed portrait held meaning for my father beyond a reminder of the beautiful woman he married.
 Her image must have been a symbol of my grandmother’s acceptance of the woman he loved.

 In mulling these questions amidst a dive into historical and genealogical records, I’ve come to see my parents’ story as a testament to the power of love, commitment and perseverance.
 That they endured almost six years apart is a testament to their commitment.
 But I sense something more.
 My parents mostly wrote from their respective homes, she in the presence of my grandfather and he in the company of my grandmother.
 Both of my grandparents must have witnessed first-hand the depth of my parents’ love for each other.
-Did that help them overcome centuries of old-world prejudices?
+Did that help them overcome attachment to centuries of old-world prejudices?